Tarak Nath Das

 Taraknath Das (or Tarak Nath Das; 15 June 1884 – 22 December 1958) was an Indian revolutionary and internationalist scholar.
 He was a pioneering immigrant in the west coast of North America and discussed his plans with Tolstoy, while organising the Asian Indian immigrants in favour of the Indian independence movement.
-He was a professor of political science at Columbia University and a visiting faculty in several other universities.
+He was a professor of political science at Columbia University and a visiting faculty member in several other universities.

 Early life

 Tarak was born at Majupara, near Kanchrapara, in the 24 Parganas district of West Bengal.
 Coming from a lower-middle-class family, his father Kalimohan was a clerk at the Central Telegraph Office in Calcutta.
 Noticing the flair of this brilliant student with the pen, his headmaster encouraged him to appear in an essay contest on the theme of patriotism.
 Impressed by the quality of the paper by a school boy of sixteen years, one of the judges, the Barrister P. Mitter, founder of the Anushilan Samiti, asked his associate Satish Chandra Basu to recruit the boy.
 On passing his Entrance Examination with very high marks, in 1901, Tarak went to Calcutta and got himself admitted to the well-known General Assembly's Institution (now Scottish Church College) for university studies.
 In his secret patriotic activity, he found full support from his elder sister Girija.